AshirMehmood/AshirMehmood/README.md

 - 🍥I like to develop user friendly sites

-- 💻I write html,css and javascript
+- 💻I write html,css and javascript(learning)

 - 👨‍💻I like learning new things,I am a continuous learner and analytical person

 🌠facts About me